Premier League Top Five Race: Standings and Next Four Games After Matchweek 34

 Chelsea have a tough schedule coming in May.
 First they face off with the soon-to-be Premier League champions and then must take a trip to St James' Park.

-Manchester United will be a brief reprieve for the Blues before they clash with Nottingham Forest, another team battling to play European soccer next season.
+Manchester United could be a brief reprieve for the Blues before they clash with Nottingham Forest, another team battling to play European soccer next season.

 Nottingham Forest's Next Five Premier League Fixtures